BenjaminWheeler-OU/Light-Works/README.md

 ### Installing
 * Navigate to the [actions](https://github.com/BenjaminWheeler-OU/Light-Works/actions/) tab
 * Click the most recent *workflow*
-* Scroll to the *bottom* and download either the Windows or Linux build
+* Scroll to the *bottom* and download either the Windows, MacOS, or Linux build
 * Navigate to your *downloads* folder and extract the *zip* file

 ### Usage